micmejia/bible-dump/AMPC/Acts/Acts 2.md

-And it shall be that whoever shall call upon the name of the Lord [[^g]invoking, adoring, and worshiping the Lord--Christ] shall be saved.
+And it shall be that whoever shall call upon the name of the Lord [invoking, adoring, and worshiping the Lord--Christ] shall be saved.